mapprotocol/map-protocol-website/src/article/en/understand-bitcoin.md

 By enhancing scalability, speed, and functionality, Layer-2 solutions play a critical role in the evolution of Bitcoin from a digital gold to a more versatile, financial infrastructure.
 As the adoption of Bitcoin continues to grow, the importance of these Layer-2 solutions cannot be overstated.

-MAP Protocol is also a Bitcoin Layer-2.
-More on this, read [MAP Protocol as a Bitcoin layer-2](/article?id=map-as-bitcoin-layer2).
+MAP Protocol is also a Bitcoin Layer 2, but more than that, it's the Layer 0 of all Bitcoin Layer 2s, aimed at achieving interoperability among numerous Bitcoin Layer 2s, making Bitcoin Layer 2 a unified interoperable ledger for the convenience of users and developers.
+For more information on this, please read [MAP Protocol as Bitcoin Layer 2](/article?id=map-as-bitcoin-layer2).

 _References:_